WeTechHK/Universal-BCOS-DOC/source/develop/security/index.md

 #### Contract upgrades {#contract-upgrades}

-While Ethereum smart contracts are immutable by default, it is possible to achieve some degree of mutability by using upgrade patterns.
+While Universal BCOS smart contracts are immutable by default, it is possible to achieve some degree of mutability by using upgrade patterns.
 Upgrading contracts is necessary in cases where a critical flaw renders your old contract unusable and deploying new logic is the most feasible option.

 Contract upgrade mechanisms work differently, but the “proxy pattern” is one of the more popular approaches for upgrading smart contracts.
 [Proxy patterns](https://www.cyfrin.io/blog/upgradeable-proxy-smart-contract-pattern) split an application’s state and logic between _two_ contracts.
 The first contract (called a ‘proxy contract’) stores state variables (e.g., user balances), while the second contract (called a ‘logic contract’) holds the code for executing contract functions.